CPE-1040-Spring-2020/assignment-5-transistor-circuits-Destineg1/README.md

     * The emitter current IE. 2.7mv
     * The base current IB.
 If this current is not zero, you are doing something wrong :) 5.7 ma
     * Record these currents in the README.
 Does any current flow?

+2N3906 transmitter

+1. With the switch off, measure the voltages:
+    * Accross the resistor RC.
+0.7V
+    * At the collector (C).
+3.43V
+    * At the base (B).
+4.27V
+    * At the emitter (E).
+4.97V
+    * Record these voltages in the README.
+2. With the switch off, measure the currents:
+    * The collector current IC.
+2.17 mA
+    * The emitter current IE. 2.59 mA
+    * The base current IB.
+If this current is not zero, you are doing something wrong :) 0.42mA
+    * Record these currents in the README.
+Does any current flow?